 Categories

 I rather imagine that the religious traditions mentioned above all valued truth as a foundational virtue.
 To know the truth of the world and the truth of your soul are the twin ambitions of human life.

 Perhaps I’m being too sensitive.
 Or too rigid.
-Humans are evolved primates and we play status games that involve deception in the entire primary family.
+Humans are evolved primates and we play status games that involve deception in the entire primate family.
 But I’d still prefer that we communicate true information to each other as both a norm and as an aspiration.
 That’s not a joke.

+Categories